juhahinkula/FrontEndProgramming/docs/3rdpartycomponents/mui.md

   alignItems="center"
 >
 ```
 - Now, your Todolist UI should look the following:

 ![Todolist](./img/todolist6.png)

-- Material Design app bar displays information and actions relating to the current screen.
+- Material UI app bar displays information and actions relating to the current screen.
 We can implement the app bar by using the Material UI `AppBar` component (https://mui.com/material-ui/react-app-bar/).
 - We will implement app bar in the `App` component.
 Add the following imports to your App.tsx file.

 ```js title="App.tsx"